 Variable speed systems will ramp up the horsepower as needed to provide optimal flow rates at fueling points.
 This results in faster and more consistent flow rates at peak business times compared to a fixed speed system.

 A variable speed system only draws the necessary power to match desired flow rates, only utilizing energy as needed.
 What does that mean for marketers?
-During non-peak business hours their systems are utilizing less energy, increasing operation efficiencies whereas a fixed speed controller uses the same amount of energy no matter the demand.
+During non-peak business hours their systems are utilizing less energy, increasing operation efficiencies whereas a fixed speed pumping system uses about the same amount of energy no matter the demand.

 FE PETRO® introduced the first variable speed submersible pump and controller to the petroleum industry in 1995.
-High-volume petroleum retailers around the world have realized the benefits of fueling cars faster and more intelligently that only variable speed controllers offer.
+High-volume petroleum retailers around the world have realized the benefits of fueling cars faster and smarter that only variable speed controllers offer.

 Today the MagVFC™ variable frequency pump controller continues to pave the way for maximizing efficiency and profitability in fuel delivery.
 Upgrade your existing fixed speed pump system with a variable speed conversion kit.
 Upgrading to variable speed requires a minimal investment as it works with your existing systems, allowing you to increase flow as more fueling points go live, delivering the flow you need, as you need it.